 Theo, End Overdose Chief executive officer and full time fire fighter paramedic has had first hand experience with opioid overdose from many angles.
 Now with 11 years sober, Theo himself has battled addiction and has experienced significant losses in his life due to overdose, including the loss of his fiancé and many friends to overdose he was determined to help others becoming a firefighter paramedic.
 After reviving countless lives with Narcan he became determined to share his skills and training with all who wish to have it.
 Theo has continued to innovate and build the organization with ceaseless fervor.
 During the COVID-19 lockdown, Theo worked to develop an online training program with best friend and COO Chris.
 In its first months of inception, the online program help certify and deliver over 500 Narcan kits to different people across the United States and continues to train 1000's.
-With strong determination, Theo continues to innovate and build our programs in order to make Narcan/naloxone and fentanyl test strips available to everyone who needs it and provide the highest quality training available, for free.
+With strong determination, Theo continues to innovate and build our programs in order to make Narcan/naloxone and fentanyl test strips available to everyone who needs it and provide the highest quality training available with the lowest barrier.

 Chief Operating Officer

 Chris, Los Angeles native and End Overdose COO has worn many hats for the organization over the past 5 years.
 Along with serving as a director from 2018-2019, he helped give our training program a facelift by pushing our training program to follow an evidence based format, helped transform our once in person only training into the now current online program and served as director of the organization years 2018 and 2019.
 He has found his passion in medicine and working with the underserved.
 Chris worked for years in the LA County ER before pursuing his childhood dream of becoming a physician.
 He is now in his second year of a duel MD/MS program and plans on double boarding in Emergency Medicine and Critical Care.
 He’s also the same guy in our online training videos so check them out if you haven’t already!

 Chief Strategy Officer